ethereumclassic/tweets-eth_classic/README.md

 ## ETCtweets

-- For tweets submitted via #ETCtweets, include "This tweet was suggested via the #ETCtweets hashtag.
-Thanks, @USER!" either in the retweet text, or a follow up message via a thread; see [Threading](#threading).
+- For tweets submitted via #ETCtweets, include "This tweet was suggested by @USSER via #ETCtweets." either in the retweet text, or in a follow up message via a thread; see [Threading](#threading).

 ### Formatting and Style